maxbezs/max-bezs-guide/Body.md

 ### Table

 The `<table>` HTML element represents tabular data — that is, information presented in a two-dimensional table comprised of rows and columns of cells containing data.
+Do not use `<table>` element to create webpage instead use `<div>` with `"grid"` or `"flex"` display style.

 The general structure of the `<table>` should look like this:
 ```html